As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Where to Find Fossils in Pennsylvania?

 TIP: Rockhounding can sometimes be unsafe if you don’t know the area you are rockhounding in.
-That’s why it’s a good idea to have a GPS with you to help you navigate the terrain and also to help you get back home.
+That’s why it’s a good idea to have a GPS with you to help get back home.
 Check out the best GPS for rockhounding in the article below:

 FAQ about Rockhounding in Pennsylvania